vinnyroca/3D_Software/docs/Exercises/02_tree.md

 ## Submit

-1. Submit your .mb Maya file to this drop box link:
-2. Submit three screen shots of you tree to Discord
+1. Submit three screen shots of you tree to Discord

 ## Getting Started